Haneda Airport: Domestic era (1978–2010)

-While most international flights moved from Haneda to Narita in 1978, airlines of the Republic of China (Taiwan) remained at Haneda Airport for many years due to the ongoing political conflict between Taiwan and the People's Republic of China (mainland China) and danger of potential conflict when carriers of both nations cross paths at any Japanese airport.
+While most international flights moved from Haneda to Narita in 1978, airlines of the Republic of China (Taiwan) remained at Haneda Airport for many years due to the ongoing political conflict between Taiwan and the People's Republic of China (mainland China) and the danger of potential conflict when carriers of both nations cross paths at any Japanese airport.
 Taipei and Honolulu flights from Haneda were served by China Airlines and were the airport's only international routes until the early 2000s.

-The Transport Ministry released an expansion plan for Haneda in 1983 under which it would be expanded onto new landfill in Tokyo Bay with the aim of increasing capacity, reducing noise and making use of the large amount of garbage generated by Tokyo.
+The Transport Ministry released an expansion plan for Haneda in 1983 under which it would be expanded onto a new landfill in Tokyo Bay to increase capacity, reduce noise, and make use of the large amount of garbage generated by Tokyo.
 In July 1988, a new 3000 m runway opened on the landfill.
 In September 1993, the old airport terminal was replaced by a new West Passenger Terminal, nicknamed "Big Bird", which was built farther out on the landfill.
-New runways 16L/34R (parallel) and 4/22 (cross) were completed in March 1997 and March 2000 respectively.
+New runways 16L/34R (parallel) and 4/22 (cross) were completed in March 1997 and March 2000, respectively.

 A new international terminal opened next to the domestic terminal in March 1998.
 Taiwan's second major airline, EVA Air, joined CAL at Haneda in 1999.
 All Taiwan flights were moved to Narita in 2002, and Haneda-Honolulu services ceased.
 In 2003, JAL, ANA, Korean Air and Asiana began service to Gimpo Airport in Seoul, providing a "scheduled charter" city-to-city service.

-In 2004, Terminal 2 opened at Haneda for ANA and Air Do; the 1993 terminal, now known as Terminal 1, became the base for JAL, Skymark and Skynet Asia Airways, and JAL expanded its footprint into the northern wing of the terminal.
+In 2004, Terminal 2 opened at Haneda for ANA and Air Do; the 1993 terminal, now known as Terminal 1, became the base for JAL, Skymark, and Skynet Asia Airways, and JAL expanded its footprint into the northern wing of the terminal.